MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini-point-cloud.md

    ![Connected nodes](media/houdini-21-connected-nodes.PNG "Connected nodes")

     This renders the point cloud as a mesh in the viewport.
-The **Surfacing** tab is open in the upper-right pane above the **Geometry** tab.
+The **Surfacing** tab will be open in the upper-right pane above the **Geometry** pane.

    ![Surfacing tab](media/houdini-22-surfacing-tab.PNG "Surfacing tab")